Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 Managing your money

 If you have a disability you may be entitled to certain benefits.

-There is more information about benefits on our legal and money matters section.
+There's more information about benefits on our legal and money matters section.

-There is also contact information for our welfare benefits information and advice team.
+There's also contact information for our welfare benefits information and advice team.

 Looking after your health

 Eating well, taking exercise and making sure you look after your general health and wellbeing are all important.